Does The CFDA's Trump-Backing Board Member Contradict Its Own Mission?

-It’s become impossible — for citizens, brands and organizations — to stay politically neutral in America 2019.
-Jewelry designer and Council of Fashion Designers member Dana Lorenz offered a striking reminder of this last Saturday.
-After learning that CFDA board member Kara Ross had planned and co-hosted (with husband, billionaire real estate developer Stephen Ross) a Trump fundraiser in the Hamptons, Lorenz canceled her membership.
+It’s become impossible — for citizens, brands and organisations — to stay politically neutral in 2019.
+Jewellery designer and Council of Fashion Designers member Dana Lorenz offered a striking reminder of this last Saturday.
+After learning that CFDA board member Kara Ross had planned and co-hosted (with husband, billionaire real estate developer Stephen Ross) a Trump fundraiser in the Hamptons, Lorenz cancelled her membership.

 Advertisement